Behavioral Intervention and Threat Assessment

 The BITA Committee is chaired by the Vice

-President for Institutional Excellence and Student Success and includes the following: Vice President for Academic Affairs or designee, Chief of Police, Assistant Vice President for Student Success and Dean of Student Development, Deputy Chief of Police, Director of the Center for Students with Disabilities, Director of Counseling and Testing Services, and Director of Human Resources.
+President for Institutional Excellence and Student Success and includes the following: Vice President for Academic Affairs or designee, Chief of Police, Assistant Vice President for Student Success and Dean of Student Development, Deputy Chief of Police, Coordinator of Accessibility Services/Success Coach, Director of Accessibility, Counseling, and Testing Services, Director of Equity, Inclusion, and Compliance, and Director of Human Resources.
 A Licensed Professional Counselor provides consulting services.
 Additional professional consultants may be utilized when deemed necessary.